oracle/graal/truffle/docs/Inlining.md

 ## Observing and impacting the inlining.

-The inliner keeps an internal call tree to keep track of the states of individual targets, as well as the inlining decisions that were made.
-The following sections explain the states in which targets in the call tree can be, as well as how to find out which decisions were made during compilations.
+The inliner keeps an internal call tree to keep track of the states of individual calls to targets, as well as the inlining decisions that were made.
+The following sections explain the states in which calls in the call tree can be, as well as how to find out which decisions were made during compilations.

 ### Call tree states